the great wall DF-3

 be mounted on the Chang Cheng.
 However, others have

-expressed doubts about this.
 One lens I've actually tried is an old 200mm telephoto lens made by Komura, aka Sankyo Kohki:

 The back end of the lens unscrews as shown above to reveal a 39mm thread that's a perfect match for the Great Wall.
 I can focus at infinity, and it makes a pretty powerful telephoto.
 But...a protrusion just behind the lens mount inside the camera means that the top 1/8 of the frame is cut off, like this: